Gangō-ji: History

-With the relocation of the capital to Heijō-kyō in 710, the temples of Yakushi-ji, Umayasaka-ji (later Kofuku-ji), Daikandai-ji (later Daian-ji), and other temples in Asua were moved to the new capital.
+With the relocation of the capital to Heijō-kyō in 710, the temples of Yakushi-ji, Umayasaka-ji (later Kofuku-ji), Daikandai-ji (later Daian-ji), and other temples in Asuka were moved to the new capital.
 Hōkō-ji (Asuka-dera) was also moved to Heijō-kyō in 718, but the original Hōkō-ji in Asuka was not abolished and remained in its original location.
 The temple in Asuka retained the name "Hōkō-ji" or "Hon-Gankō-ji," while the temple in Heijō-kyō was named "Gangō-ji (or Shin-Gankō-ji)."

 During the Nara period, Gangō-ji was a major establishment, similar in size to Tōdai-ji, and was the main seminary for both the Sanron and the Hosso sects.
 The temple complex was a complete Shichidō garan with a Great South Gate, Central Gate, Main Hall, Lecture Hall, Bell tower, and Dining Hall, all lined up in a straight line from north to south.
 A corridor stretched from the left and right sides of the Central Gate, surrounding the Main Hall and reaching the left and right sides of the Lecture Hall.
-Outside the corridor, to the east was Eastern Pagoda Compound, which was centered around a five-story pagoda, and to the west was the Small Pagoda Compound.
+Outside the corridor, to the east was the Eastern Pagoda Compound, which was centered around a five-story pagoda, and to the west was the Small Pagoda Compound.
 In addition, there were several buildings where monks lived on each side behind the Lecture Hall.
 These were long tenement-like buildings running east to west, and the monks' quarters on the east side were remodeled during the Kamakura period to become the new Main Hall and Zen room of Gokurakubō.